 LoRA hypothesises that the change in weights during model training has a low ``intrinsic rank''.
 Therefore, instead of directly updating the full-rank weight matrices of dense layers during training, LoRA optimises the low-rank decomposition matrices of those dense layers' changes while keeping the pre-trained weights frozen.
 Specifically, for a pre-trained weight matrix $\mathbf{W}_0 \in \mathbb{R}^{m \times n}$ from a particular attention block in a transformer-based LLM, its update $\Delta\mathbf{W}$ is constrained using a low-rank decomposition of the update as following:

 where matrices $\mathbf{A}\in \mathbb{R}^{m \times r}$ and $\mathbf{B}\in \mathbb{R}^{r \times n}$ contain trainable parameters and $r \leq \textrm{min}(m,n)$.
 The pre-trained parameters in $\mathbf{W}_0$ are fixed.
 When $r$ is set to a much smaller value than the dimensions of $\mathbf{W}_0$, the number of trainable parameters will be greatly reduced.
 This leads to greater training efficiency, less memory requirement, and a lower chance of over-fitting.
-Following \citet{lora}, we applied LoRA to the projection matrices of the self-attention layers of transformer-based LLMs (Section \ref{sec:models}).
+Following \citet{lora}, we apply LoRA to the projection matrices of the self-attention layers of transformer-based LLMs.

-LLMs were trained to predict the next token in the sequence (the label tokens), given the previous tokens (the designed prompt).
-During training, the input tokens were fed into the model, and the model predicted the probability distribution of the next token.
-A cross-entropy loss was calculated from the model prediction and the target token.
+LLMs are trained to predict the next token in the sequence (the label tokens), given the previous tokens (the designed prompt).
+During training, the input tokens are fed into the model, and the model predicted the probability distribution of the next token.
+The cross-entropy loss is calculated from the model prediction and the target token.

 With LoRA, it takes roughly 30GB memory and 4 hours to train one epoch on the entire EmoWOZ training set using an Nvidia A100 40GB graphics card.